makrai/notes/mosbach2006-stabil-finetune.md

   * two settings
     * training for 3 epochs on the reduced training dataset, and
     * training for the same number of iterations as on the full training set
-* results in Fig. 3
+* results in Fig 3
   * training on less data does indeed affect the fine-tuning variance: many more failed runs
   * hE, when we simply train for as many iterations as on the full train set,